BallAerospace/COSMOS/_docs/cmdtlm.md

 {{ toc | markdownify }}
 </div>

-<div style="clear:both;"></div>

-## Definition Files
+## Command Definition Files

-Command and Telemetry definition files define the command and telemetry packets that can be sent to COSMOS targets.
-One large file can be used to define packets, or multiple files can be used at the user's discretion.
-Partials can also be used to define a header or footer, for example, and reusing it within multiple packets.
-Definition files are placed in the config/TARGET/cmd_tlm directory and are processed alphabetically.
-Therefore if you have some definition files that depend on others, e.g. they override or extend existing packets, they must be named last.
+Command definition files define the command packets that can be sent to COSMOS targets.
+One large file can be used to define the command packets, or multiple files can be used at the user's discretion.
+Command definition files are placed in the config/TARGET/cmd_tlm directory and are processed alphabetically.
+Therefore if you have some command files that depend on others, e.g. they override or extend existing commands, they must be named last.
 Due to the way the [ASCII Table](http://www.asciitable.com/) is structured, files beginning with capital letters are processed before lower case letters.
 To force a file to be processed last either prepend it with 'z' or '~'.

-### Partials

-Note: Available in COSMOS 3.6.0+.

-To use command or telemetry partials you create a definition file in the cmd_tlm directory whose name begins with an underscore, e.g. _header.txt.
-This file will not be parsed by the normal command and telemetry parser.
-To use this file, "render" it inside another regular definition file (doesn't begin with an underscore) using the following syntax:
-{% highlight ruby %}
-<%= render "_header.txt" %>
-{% endhighlight %}

-This copies the definition in _header.txt directly into the enclosing file.
-This is a powerful technique to avoid duplication in command and telemetry definitions.

-### Definition File Variables

-Command and telemetry files can also declare and use variables using similar syntax.
-Anything inside '<%  %>' is executed as regular Ruby code.
-Anything inside '<%=  %> is evaluated as Ruby code and the result is inserted into the definition file directly.
-For example:
-{% highlight ruby %}
-<% id = 20 %>
-APPEND_ITEM TEMP 16 UINT "Temperature"
-APPEND_ID_ITEM 16 UINT <%= id + 1 %> "Identifier"
-{% endhighlight %}

-You can also execute code in loops to rapidly create multiple telemetry items:
-{% highlight ruby %}
-<% (1..5).do |i| %>
-  APPEND_ITEM TEMP<%= i %> 16 UINT "Temperature <%= i %>"
-<% end %>
-{% endhighlight %}

-This will create 5 telemetry items named TEMP1, TEMP2, TEMP3, TEMP4, TEMP5.
+<div style="clear:both;"></div>

 ## **Command Keywords:**